ritza-co/fusionauth-example-express-mfa/README.md

 Note that GitPod does not allow pasting from the clipboard by default, but it will request your permission to perform that pasting, only once.

-## Opening the Admin UI

-In the terminal, to open the FusionAuth administrative UI:

 ## Starting the Start Here application

 In the terminal, to start the Start Here application: